dotkom/notifier/README.md

 - Magnus Dysthe has been working on hardware for the infoscreen
 - Tor Håkon Bonsaksen helped with several hardware issues
 - Kristoffer Dalby hacked up scripts that fixed ubuntu screen-to-black issues
-- Jim Frode Hoff made the coffee button, attached to an Arduino
+- Jim Frode Hoff <jimfrodehoff@gmail.com> made the coffee button, attached to an Arduino
 - Nils Herde fixed hardware issues, kept the infoscreen running and installed the coffee button
 - Vegard Stenhjem Hagen installed all the hardware for Delta
+- Eirik Larsen <eirik.larsen93@gmail.com> made the OmegaV NotiPier, which made Notifier's hardware features accessible to all the student unions in Trondheim

 - Also, the following made coffee memes:
 	- Thomas Gautvedt